pkt-cash/ns-projects/acceptance_process.md

 ## Milestone reports
-Milestone reports for ongoing projects must be submitted along with existing projects, the NS will have a simple majority vote on whether to accept the milestone and if it is accepted then it is paid out from the budget and the projects competing on the round are allocated the reduced round budget.
+Milestone reports for ongoing projects must be submitted along with existing projects, the NS will have a simple majority vote on whether to accept the milestone and if it is accepted during a time when a project submission round is open, it will be paid out of the budget for the round, otherwise if there is no open project submission round, it will be paid from the Network Steward purse if possible, otherwise payment may be delayed.

+### Delayed milestones
+While it is not in the interest of the Network Steward to rush projects, it is important to guard against the possibility of applicants applying for projects and then not doing the work - planning to abandon the project unless there is a precipitous increase in the price at which they can sell PKT.
+The Network Steward may, at it's sole discression, stop payment on a project at any time, but the Network Steward *must* observe ongoing projects and verify that no project is being intentionally delayed.